A classic car suspension restoration typically begins with a complete inspection of the suspension, steering, chassis, and mounting systems.

 How long does a classic car suspension restoration take?

-The timeline depends on the vehicle’s condition, parts availability, and the scope of restoration work.
-Some projects may take several days, while full chassis and suspension restorations can take several weeks.
+The timeline depends on the vehicle’s condition, disassembly requirements, corrosion, parts availability, fabrication needs, and the overall scope of work.

 Can original suspension components be restored?